 If your favorite classic horror movie is 'The Texas Chainsaw Massacre,' read 'Brother' by Ania Ahlborn

-Since 1974, The Texas Chainsaw Massacre terrorized viewers with its family of inbred villains, who manipulate the intellectually disabled baby of the family, a giant known only as Leatherface, into murdering passersby.
+The Texas Chainsaw Massacre terrorized viewers with its family of inbred villains, who manipulate the intellectually disabled baby of the family, a giant known only as Leatherface, into murdering passersby.
 Taking a slightly different approach, Ania Ahlborn's Brother tells the story of a family very much like Leatherface's, from the perspective of Michael, a young killer who doesn't want to hurt anyone.
+Click here to buy.

 If your favorite classic horror movie is 'Halloween,' read 'The Girl from the Well' by Rin Chupeco